“It was perhaps the most memorable evening in show-business history.” – Judy At Carnegie Hall advertisement, 1961

 July 20, 1939: Film Daily trade magazine ad touting the upcoming release of The Wizard of Oz.

 July 20, 1941: Judy took a break from filming Babes on Broadway and was at the Decca Records studios in Hollywood.
 She recorded “The Birthday Of A King” and “The Star Of The East.”
-Both were released on the Decca single #4050 in December 1941.
+Both were released on the Decca single #4050 in December of 1941.
 They were also included in the 1942 Decca album “Christmas Candle” (image seen above).

 Check out The Judy Garland Online Discography’s Decca Records pages for more details about all of Judy’s Decca recordings.